joeschmo/gst-hs/README.md

 To compile, use the command `ghc --make Main.hs`.
 If GHC complains about the ambiguity of Control.Monad.Error, then use the command `ghc --make -hide-package monads-fd Main.hs`.

 ## ToDo

-- Implement File IO to allow the loading of *.gst files into the interpreter
+- Write a basic introduction to using the interpreter